robvanmieghem/gominer/README.md

 ## FAQ
 - ERROR fetching work - Status code 404

-  If you are solomining, make sure the miner module is enabled in siad: `siad -M cghrtwm`
+  If you are solomining, make siad is running and the miner module is enabled in siad: `siad -M cghrtwm`

 - ERROR fetching work - Get http://localhost:9980/miner/header: dial tcp 127.0.0.1:9980: connection refused